 Compute Sharing Marketplace

-Application layer nodes are one of the most-needed commodities in Web3.
+Nodes that form the application layer are one of the most-needed commodities in Web3.

 How does it work?

-Once staked, your node must remain online to fulfill task executions according to the rules of the audit function and will operate in the background on your devices to provide microservices to Koii-X apps and developers.
+Once staked, your node must remain online to fulfill task executions according to the rules of the audit function and will operate in the background on your devices to provide microservices to developers.

 If you want to upgrade your existing systems and don't have the resources, contact us here for a grant to cover hardware and hosting.